How to Improve Reaction Time

 To fully understand the concept of reaction time, it’s important to understand the difference between reactions and reflex actions.

-In handball world, I have heard very often many coaches interchangeably using terms “fast reaction” and “fast reflexes”, as if these two terms have the same meaning.
+In the handball world, I have heard very often many coaches interchangeably using terms “fast reaction” and “fast reflexes,” as if these two terms have the same meaning.
 But they really don’t have the same meaning.
-Reflexes and reactions, while seeming similar, are very different.
-Reflexes are involuntary, used to protect the body, and are faster than a reaction.

 Reflexes

-• Involuntary – Reflexes are automatic, involuntary responses to specific stimuli.
+- Involuntary: Reflexes are automatic, involuntary responses to specific stimuli.
 They don’t require conscious thought to occur.

-• Protective Role – Reflexes primarily serve a protective function, such as blinking to protect the eyes or withdrawing a hand from a hot surface.
+- Protective Role: Reflexes primarily serve a protective function, such as blinking to protect the eyes or withdrawing a hand from a hot surface.

 Reactions